 Technology has been influential in driving up self employment numbers.
-A staggering 70% of all new businesses start off at home, all of which would not be impossible without new technology devices which enable you to work from anywhere.
+A staggering 70% of all new businesses start off at home, all of which would not be possible without new technology devices which enable you to work from anywhere.
 Currently more than half of all businesses are home based, which is a benefit to self employed workers as it drives down building rental costs and further bills.

 London is home to the most self employed people, with 17.3% of all self employed residing in the capital, followed by the south west with 16.6%.
 However, further north you are less likely to be self employed, with a small 11.5% living in Scotland and 10.8% in the North East.

 The most common self employment roles tend to be taxi driving and working in construction, due to the constant demand.
 Across the UK, there are also many opportunities for self employment in environmental and land based industries.

 Those working in the trade industry are more likely to be self employed and working for themselves, due to the nature of work.
 The top three self employed trades in the UK are carpenters, electricians and builders!

 Although self employment may seem like a lonely career option, if you work in the trade industry, you will find that it’s the opposite.
 Every day you will be engaging with customers and suppliers, building work relationships, and not cooped up in an office or at home.

 There is a constant high demand for skilled tradespeople, with 1 million currently working across the UK.
 This gap in the market offers huge potential for growth, with opportunities constantly appearing.